 - water 5 cups add more as needed

 - oil 1 tablespoon

 - mustard seeds 1 teaspoon'

-- Heat a pan and dry roast the black peppercorns, dry red chilies and curry leaves util they are lightly roasted. keep this aside and let it cool down.
+- Heat a pan and dry roast the black peppercorns, broken dry red chilies and curry leaves util they are lightly roasted.
+Keep this aside and let it cool down.

 - Wash the toor dal and cook this in 2 cups of water and salt until the dal is very soft so you can mash them with the spoon.
 You can cook the dal easily in a pressure cooker.
 Keep the cooked and mashed dal aside.

 - Grind the dry roasted spices along with one tomato in a blender with about 2 cups of water until the ingredients are very well blended.
 Keep this grind spice tomato mixture aside.
 This is the base for the rasam that we are going to make.